tarantool/ansible-cartridge/cookbook/getting-started/README.md

 [`configure_instances`](/doc/scenario.md#scenarios) pre-defined scenario.
 But it also contain steps we don't need (like `deliver_package` and `update_package`).
-`update_instance` step is used only with [multiversion approach](/doc/multiversion.md), so it can be removed too.
+`update_instance` step is used only with [multiversion approach](/doc/multiversion.md), we don't need it too.

 This `cartridge_scenario` is used in [playbook.configure-instances.yml](./playbook.configure-instances.yml):